macrat/ayd/README.md

 For above example, you can access status page using `user` as username and `p@ssword` as password.

-This is not very secure because you have to write password to argument.
-(Attacker can peek arguments of other process easily if you have access to server terminal)
+This is not very secure because you have to write a plain password to argument.
+(Attacker can peek arguments of other process easily if you have access to the server terminal)
-But, this is very easy to setup, and work against end user who don't know how to attack at least.
+But, this is very easy to setup, and at least, work well against end user who don't know how to attack.
-If you want to more secure option, please consider use reverse proxy like Nginx.
+If you need more secure option, please consider use reverse proxy like Nginx.

 #### One-shot mode